 Back when Foreman, Arkansas via Atlanta, Texas' Tracy Lawrence was the toast of Nashville, Tennessee, he helped represent the '90s trend of contemporary country singers with an appreciation for the genre's rich history of detailed story-songs.
+Now he's a CMA award-winning artist.

 10. "When Daddy Was a Strong Man"